 After participants saw their scores on the psychology knowledge quiz, the WKT-2 was administered.
 Participants were given the same instructions as for the WKT-1.

-The last task completed was the WKT-D. Participants were instructed to define or provide a synonym all 42 words from WKT-1 and WKT-2, as described for study 2”
+The last task completed was the WKT-D. Participants were instructed to define or provide a synonym all 42 words from WKT-1 and WKT-2, as described for study 2

 A debriefing session then concluded each test session.
 Participants were asked to share any special knowledge they may have had about this study, and were asked to guess at the purpose of the study.
-Participants were then debriefed and given contact information if they wished to follow up on the results of this study.
+Participants debriefed and given contact information if they wished to follow up on the results of this study.

 Results

-A repeated measures ANOVA was used to assess the effectiveness of ego threat condition on changes from fake score 1 to fake score 2, (Fake score 1: M = 7.3, SD = 4.1; Fake score 2: M = 8.0, SD = 5.2).
-There was a significant main effect of threat condition (F = 8.6, DF = 1, 21, p = 0.008), and there was a significant interaction such that people in the low threat condition decreased scores from fake score 1 to fake score 2.
-People in the high threat condition increased from fake score 1 to fake score 2 (F = 8.1, DF = 1, 21, p = 0.009).
+A repeated measures ANOVA was used to assess the effectiveness of ego threat condition on changes from overclaiming score 1 to overclaiming score 2, (Overclaiming score 1: M = 7.3, SD = 4.1; Overclaiming score 2: M = 8.0, SD = 5.2).
+There was a significant main effect of threat condition (F = 8.6, DF = 1, 21, p = 0.008), and there was a significant interaction such that people in the low threat condition decreased scores from overclaiming score 1 to overclaiming score 2.
+People in the high threat condition increased from overclaiming score 1 to overclaiming score 2 (F = 8.1, DF = 1, 21, p = 0.009).

 There are five individual scores associated with the Big-5 survey that correspond to…..
-A simple regression was run on fake score 1, fake score 2, , and each factor measured by the Big 5.
-None of these assessments were significant except for the relationship between fake score 2 and the Big 5 neuroticism trait (r= 0.426, F = 4.66, DF = 1, 21, p = 0.043).
+A simple regression was run on overclaiming score 1, overclaiming score 2, , and each factor measured by the Big 5.
+None of these assessments were significant except for the relationship between overclaiming score 2 and the Big 5 neuroticism trait (r= 0.426, F = 4.66, DF = 1, 21, p = 0.043).

 There were 9 people who reported as an A student, 13 people reported as a B student, and 1 person reported as a C student.
-This one person who reported being a “C” student was in the high threat condition, and their score went up more dramatically (fake score 1: 11 to fake score 2: 22).
+This one person who reported being a “C” student was in the high threat condition, and their score went up more dramatically (overclaiming score 1: 11 to overclaiming score 2: 22).

 A potential concern in these results was that participant knowledge of the words selected for WKT-2 were fundamentally different than words in WKT-1.
-Several factors associated with the differences in word lists might influence faking.
-Certainly, correctly knowing a greater number of words would diminish any tendency to fake.
-Likewise, the tendency to fake might be diminished if a participant was more honest at the onset; word knowledge claiming (yes/no) portion of the task and expressed knowledge for a smaller number of words.
+Several factors associated with the differences in word lists might influence overclaiming.
+Certainly, correctly knowing a greater number of words would diminish any tendency to overclaiming.
+Likewise, the tendency to overclaiming might be diminished if a participant was more honest at the onset; word knowledge claiming (yes/no) portion of the task and expressed knowledge for a smaller number of words.
 To determine if there may have been a fundamental difference of correct knowledge or of claimed knowledge on WKT-1 vs WKT-2 a repeated measures ANOVA was used that assessed potential differences in the numbers of both correctly defined words and the number of claimed words.

 Discussion